ManuelVU/categorization-with-chmm/src/README.md

   the form of a list.
 This function is used by the `forward_backward_all` function in `participant-chains-update.R`.

-  - `participant-chains-update.R` function in this file applies the forward filter backward sample algorithm to all chains (stimulus) of a single participant.
-The function is used by the sampler in order to parallelize some of the sampling process.

   - `gamma-update.R` single sample of the posterior distribution of the initial state probability parameter $\gamma$.
 The function takes as arguments a vector of the initial states $X_{t=1}^{[1:C,\ 1:P]}$ of all participants and stimulus (`initial_states`), and a two dimensional vector with the parameters of the prior distribution of the parameter `gamma_prior`.
 The function returns a single sample of the conditional posterior probability of $\gamma$.

-  - `epsilon-update.R` single sample of the conditional posterior distribution of the classification error parameter.
-The function takes as arguments the current states sample of all participants (`states_all`), participants responses to all stimulus in the study across trials (`responses_all`) and the value of the parameters of the beta prior distribution.
-The function returns a *p-dimensional* vector of samples where $p$ represents the number of participants in the study.

   - `gradient-inertia.R` partial derivative of the full joint posterior distribution of the logarithm of the inertia parameters in the categorization